Gio-69s/StudPal/README.md

 - Simple, user-friendly web interface
 - Fast and accurate responses powered by Google FLAN-T5
 - Adjustable temperature for creative or precise answers
-- **Upcoming:** Enhanced answers using Haystack and RAG (Retrieval-Augmented Generation)
+- **Retrieval-Augmented Generation (RAG):** Enhanced answers by retrieving relevant information from your documents using Haystack
+- **PDF Extraction:** Extracts and uses text from PDF documents for context-aware answers
+- **Translation:** Supports automatic translation between French and English for both questions and answers

 ## Usage

-Just type your question or prompt in the input box and click "Submit."
-StudPal will generate an answer for you!
+1. Type your question or prompt in the input box and click "Submit."
+2. Optionally, upload a PDF document to provide additional context for your questions.
+3. StudPal will generate an answer for you, using both its AI model and any uploaded documents.

 ## Progress

-I'm currently adding Haystack to the codebase to enable Retrieval-Augmented Generation (RAG).
-This will allow StudPal to provide even more accurate and context-aware answers by retrieving relevant information before generating responses.
+Recent updates:
+- Integrated Haystack for Retrieval-Augmented Generation (RAG)
+- Added PDF extraction for context-aware responses
+- Implemented translation between French and English

+I'm continuing to improve StudPal to make it even more helpful for students!

 ## Contact